-Participation is free and open to any organisation set up in Luxembourg, whether or not it is a member of IMS or the Paperjam + Delano Club, and regardless of its size, status - private, public or associative - and its field of activity.
+Participation is free and open to any organisation set up in Luxembourg, whether or not it is a member of IMS, and regardless of its size, status - private, public or associative - and its field of activity.

 - Contribute to building a more innovative and sustainable society through the possible replicability of good practices;